josevnz/EncryptedUsbBackup/README.md

 sudo tar --create --directory /home --file -| tar --directory /mnt --extract --file -
 ```

 Not so bad, with bare-minimum error handling.
-But is this something that we could do also with Ansible?
+But is this something that we could have written with a different tool, that knows about provisioning?

+I decided to try a similar script with Ansible and see how far I could go.
+After all the framework has support for all the tools I used on my original backup script, has good error handling and debugging and yet is simple enough to install and use than it didn't feel like an overcomplicated solution.

 Before we do that, let's talk a little about _Pet versus Cattle servers_: